The Finance/Administration section deals with the MONEY and the PEOPLE

 Cost Unit.
 The Cost Unit provides all incident cost analysis.
 It ensures the proper identification of all equipment and personnel requiring payment; records all cost data; analyzes and prepares estimates of incident costs; and maintains accurate records of incident costs.

-If this or any of the other positions below spark your interest or you’d like to find out more, please fill out our online interest form and a disaster response mentor will make contact with you.
+If this or any of the other positions below spark your interest or you’d like to find out more, please fill out our Emergency Operations Center online interest form and we will contact you.

 In addition, the following introductory level courses are recommended for all disaster response staff: